WorldMaker/madiolahb/docs/source/acting.rst

 Directions accepted are the abbreviations for everyone's favorite compass directions (one of N, S, E, W, NE, NW, SE, or SW).
-Generally the Bee assumes a hex map and the coordinate system should reflect that, for instance E and W counts should be multiples of 2.
+Generally the Bee assumes a hex map and the coordinate system should reflect that, for instance N and S counts should be multiples of 2.

 Synonyms for "spots" includes "spaces" and "paces".
 The word can also be elided entirely.